Essential Steps to Prevent Pain & Ensure Your Career Longevity

 STEP 3.
 Resolve your trigger points.
 Major trigger points should be resolved before any strengthening exercise is attempted.
 Painful trigger points are common among dental operators due to body asymmetry, poor postures, poor body mechanics, repetitive movement, lack of movement, sustained muscle contraction and mental stress.
 Unfortunately, trigger points are often overlooked in traditional Western medicine and patients are sent from specialist to specialist with no resolution to their pain.

 Among dentists and hygienists, trigger points occur in numerous muscles—far too many to discuss in this brief report.
 In the operatory, trigger points can develop from improper positioning, poorly adjusted scopes and a myriad of other ergonomic pitfalls, and require special operatory modifications.
 If allowed to persist untreated, trigger points can cause a myriad of musculoskeletal pain and dysfunctions.
 It is important to relieve trigger points as soon as possible to restore nutrient flow to the muscle, prevent muscle imbalances and prevent compression on nerves.
 There are various methods to treat trigger points, however due to costs, time constraints or convenience, self-treatment is often the most practical and economical consideration.
-The trigger points and referral patterns for dozens of muscles are illustrated, with specific interventions utilizing the Backnobber, a trigger point self-treatment tool, and other tools.
+Utilizing the Backnobber, a trigger point self-treatment tool, is a good first-step to resolving trigger points.

 STEP 4.
 Develop Good Flexibility.
 Chairside stretching will help you regain full range of motion and prepare you for strengthening.
 Overstretching muscles with active trigger points may cause micro-tearing of muscle, which is why stretching is recommended after trigger point treatment.
 Since dental professionals are prone to muscle imbalances, it is important to ensure you are targeting the correct muscles with your stretching.
 Rather than stretching muscles that are already elongated, focus on the muscles that tend to become short, tight and ischemic.
 Chairside stretching is an important strategy to perform throughout the workday to prevent microtrauma and muscle imbalances, especially for men, who are more prone to musculoskeletal injury due to poor flexibility than women.
 Stretching is especially important after prolonged static postures, and even more so if awkward positions were assumed.